Dental care and hygiene have been evolving over the years- new treatments, a range of tooth-care products and dentistry as a booming profession.

 Unlike common belief, the teeth of babies don’t grow from birth to the time of teething (around 8 months).
 In fact, the teeth are formed in the womb itself and appear later.

 Doctors state that merely spitting the toothpaste is efficient as it allows some amount of fluoride to remain in your teeth.
 Fluoride is an extremely effective germ killer.

 10. Good teeth mean good health

 Oral hygiene is considered an indicator of overall good health.
-Some research studies have shown that higher level of gum diseases also come with high levels of heart diseases and diabetes.
+Some research studies have shown that higher levels of gum disease also come with high levels of heart disease and diabetes.

 Read also – 10 Facts About Israel The Birthplace Of Jesus